Identifying, tracking and fixing your most frequently repeated trading mistakes is THE fastest way to get profitable. Period.

 Lastly, the Trade Log spreadsheet includes a simple chart of your running performance against your annual target.
 The red line represents your performance.
 The dotted black line shows your calculated target.

 Psychologically, it’s better to have a modest target and achieve it every day than an aggressive target and fall behind.
 You’ll start taking larger risks to try and catch up instead of focusing on consistent performance day-after-day.

-If you’re after a more sophisticated software solution to do your trade tracking and tax accounting then check out this directory at Interactive Brokers.
+Click on the button below to download the 7 Deadly Sins Trading Log in Excel spreadsheet format.
+If you’re after a more sophisticated software solution to do your trade tracking and tax accounting then check out the directories on Interactive Brokers.
 Good luck with your Emini trading and I hope this simple Trading Log is helpful to you.